 Dr. Kane has also been looking into tools that can be used in the clinic to help identify non-adherent behavior so that counseling can occur.
 She has developed teaching modules and educational materials to help health care providers identify patients at high risk of non-adherence.

-- Member, Board of Trustees, American College of Gastroenterology, 2007-present
+- Officer and Board of Trustee member, American College of Gastroenterology, 2014-present

 - James L.A.
 Roth Visiting Professor, Thomas Jefferson University, 2012

 - Chair, Patient Education Committee, Crohn's & Colitis Foundation of America, 2008-2011